prostylee/prostylee-be/README.md

 ### Run Spring Boot Application

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `vn.prostylee.ProStyleeApplication` class from your IDE.
+One way is to execute the `main` method in the `ProStyleeApplication` class from your IDE.

 Or run the following command in a terminal: